 Undergraduate students who wish to do vacation research projects are encouraged to seek a PI to sponsor them and to develop a project application with the sponsor.

 The studentship will consist of an award of £200 per week for up to 8 weeks to the student plus a grant of up to £750 to cover expenses incurred by the host laboratory.
 Both elements of cost must be justified.
 The award will be made to the host institution.
 The student will receive free membership of the Genetics Society for one year.
 The Student will also be invited to attend a workshop which will take place in September (once the project has been finished) to allow an opportunity for all students to get together and discuss their findings.
+Comments and photos from previous summer studentship workshops.

 A panel of members of the Genetics Society committee will review applications including both information on the student and the proposed project.
 Feedback on unsuccessful applications will not be provided.